Pre-Civil War Residence

 Today, Lake County is a thriving suburban region with a diverse population and a strong economy.
 It is known for its high quality of life, excellent schools, and recreational opportunities offered by its beautiful lakes and parks.
 With its rich history and ongoing growth, Lake County continues to be a desirable place to live, work, and visit.

-This timeline provides a condensed summary of the historical journey of Lake County, Illinois.
+This timeline provides a concise overview of the key events in the history of Lake County, Illinois.

 • 1837 - Lake County is created in the state of Illinois.